leanswift/leanswift.github.io/mobile/src/pages/po-putaway.md

 ### <a name="two-step"></a>Two step Put-Away

 - For Two step Put Away the goods receiving method should be two step put-away.
-- So, after creating the order with above goods receiving method, and receiving in PPS300.
+- After creating the order with above goods receiving method, and receiving in PPS300.
 - Look for receiving number in the PPS330 for the purchase order.
 - Open PPS310 and enter the complete quantity and do the put-away.
 - Open PPS320 and enter the partial quantity and do the put-away.